Fox's Book of Martyrs

 my appearance that the poor fellow burst into tears at the

 first sight.
-I crawled on the mat in the little room, to which I was
+I crawled on the mat in the little room, to which I was confined for more than two months, and never perfectly

-to the English camp.
-At this period when I was unable to take care of myself,
+recovered, until I came to the English camp.
+At this period when I was unable

-or look after Mr. Judson we must both have died, had it not been for the
+to take care of myself, or look after Mr. Judson we must both have died, had it

-faithful and affectionate care of our Bengalee cook.
-A common Bengalee cook
+not been for the faithful and affectionate care of our Bengalee cook.
+A common

-will do nothing but the simple business of cooking; but he seemed to forget his
+Bengalee cook will do nothing but the simple business of cooking; but he seemed to forget his caste, and almost his

-caste, and almost his own wants, in his efforts to serve us.
-He would provide,
+own wants, in his efforts to serve us.
+He would provide, cook, and carry your

-cook, and carry your brother's food, and then return and take care of me.
-I
+brother's food, and then return and take care of me.
+I have frequently known

-have frequently known him not to taste of food until near night, in consequence of having to go so far for wood
+him not to taste of food until near night, in

-and water, and in order to have Mr. Judson's dinner
+order to have Mr. Judson's dinner ready at the usual hour.
+He never

-never f or a moment hesitated to go anywhere, or to perform any act we
+anywhere, or to perform any act we required.
+I take great

-required.
-I take great pleasure in speaking of the faithful conduct of this
+pleasure in speaking of the faithful conduct of this servant, who is

-servant, who is still with us, and I trust has been
+still with us, and I trust has been

 well rewarded for his services.